AlfonsoG-dev/javaORM_2.0/README.md

 - In this iteration i want to use java.reflect to get the instance data of a model.

->_ For this purpose is necessary to use 2 classes, one if used as a table model, the other one is used to perform CRUD operations and it needs to have in its name the ODM sentence at the end.
+> For this purpose is necessary to use 2 classes, one if used as a table model, the other one is used to perform CRUD operations and it needs to have in its name the ODM sentence at the end.

->>_ Also the model can be use for SELECT operation and the ODM class is used for INSERT, UPDATE, DELETE operations.
+>- Also the model can be use for SELECT operation and the ODM class is used for INSERT, UPDATE, DELETE operations.

+> See [First version](https://github.com/AlfonsoG-dev/javaMysqlORM) for a more simple approach.

 # References
 - [java.lang.reflect](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/reflect/package-summary.html)